-Any issues that cannot be resolved through an informal discussion may result in the submission of an application for an Academic Appeal - please see the Student Guide to Appeals, which can be found on the VLE, for further information.
+Any issues that cannot be resolved through an informal discussion may result in the submission of an application for an Academic Appeal - please see the Student Guide to Appeals, which can be found on the website on this link https://ucleeds.ac.uk/assests/terms-and-conditions/student-guide-to-appeals-and-complaints.pdf

 N.B.
-It is your responsibility to ensure that your Head of Department and Programme Manager have your correct address.
+It is your responsibility to ensure that your Head of Department/Programme Manager has your correct address.
 The College will not be responsible for results which are sent to old addresses if you have not updated your contact details.
-If you do not receive your results within the agreed time it is your responsibility to contact the Higher Education Registry Assistant at heregistrar@ucleeds.ac.uk to obtain a replacement letter.
+If you do not receive your results within the agreed time it is your responsibility to contact the Higher Education Registry Assistant at heregistrar@ucleeds.ac.uk) to obtain a replacement letter.